GoReala23/se_project_react/README.md

-Certainly!
-Here's a revised version of the README for the WTWR (What To Wear) application without specific file references:

 # WTWR (What To Wear) Application

 The "What To Wear" (WTWR) application is a dynamic, user-friendly web platform developed with React.
 It leverages live weather data to recommend the most suitable clothing options for current weather conditions, ensuring users are appropriately dressed for any weather.